 The word of God continued to spread; the number of the disciples increased greatly in Jerusalem, and a great many of the priests became obedient to the faith.

-When evening came, his disciples went down to the sea, got into a boat, and started across the sea to Capernaum.
+When evening came, the disciples went down to the sea, got into a boat, and started across the sea to Capernaum.
 It was now dark, and Jesus had not yet come to them.
 The sea became rough because a strong wind was blowing.